smartSDH: An Experimental Study of Mechanism Based Building Control: Model

 \begin{assumption}[Informational structure] We assume that each user $i \in \mathcal{I}$ knows their own type $\lambda^i$.
 Additionally, no one other than $i$ knows $\lambda^i$.
 This includes other users $j \neq i$ and the mechanism designer.

 \end{assumption}

 Assumption~\ref{ass:info_structure} sits at the core of what we wish to model.
 When asked about their preferences, we assume users will answer based on their desired outcome, not their true preferences.
+Similar to the motivating example in Section~\ref{sec:Intro}, where the user suggests a wrong preference in an averaging mechanism, to obtain a final result of his preference, he might report a wrong type with skewed costs as well to bias the VCG output in his favour.
 Our goal is to design a mechanism that can calculate the outcome that is most socially desirable for all participants, \emph{without} access to information about the user types $\lambda$.
 In particular, our mechanism will ask users to report their types; we let their reported values be denoted $\widehat \lambda$.
 Our mechanism must decide payments and the outcome based only on these reported values $\widehat \lambda$.